UWHustle/Efficiently-Searching-In-Memory-Sorted-Arrays/reproduce_experiments/README.md

 ### Reproduce Paper Experiments

-We have created a set of scripts that create the configuration files that our benchmark accepts, run the experiments, process the results and create the figures presented in our paper.
-We have gathered these scripts in this folder.
+We have created a set of scripts that replicate the experiments we present in our paper.
+This set of scripts creates the necessary configuration files that our benchmarking framework accepts, runs experiments, processes the results and creates the figures we use in our paper.

 ### Scripts